VeinsOfTheEarth/RivGraph/docs/source/install/index.rst

    If you run into issues installing *RivGraph* at this stage, please check to see whether you've installed all of the required dependencies.

-4. To test your installation, from the cloned folder you can run the unit tests with the following command:
+4. To test your installation, you need to install the `pytest <https://docs.pytest.org/en/stable/index.html>`_ package.
+Then from the cloned folder you can run the unit tests with the following command:
 ::

    $ pytest